-During the current year, the Internal Revenue Service was conducting an examination of the tax exempt status of the LPFA Variable Rate Lease Purchase Revenue Bond Program (Series 2003).
-An estimate of a potential liability, if any, as a result of this examination can not be determined at this time.
+In the prior year, the Internal Revenue Service was conducting an examination of the tax exempt status of the LPFA Variable Rate Lease Purchase Revenue Bond Program (Series 2003).
+The Internal Revenue Service has concluded that the interest paid on the Bonds is not excluded from gross income under Section 103 of the Internal Revenue Code.
+The Bonds matured and were retired on June 1, 2008.
+The Authority is currently negotiating with the IRS to enter into a closing agreement whereby a portion of the interest paid with regard to the Bonds would remain excludable from the taxable income of the bond holders.
+An estimate of a potential liability, if any, as a result of the Internal Revenue Service's decision can not be determined at this time.